csarnataro/error-proxy/README.md

 ```

 ### Configurations

-A configuration file is a JS module which export an object with this shape:
+A configuration file is a JS module which exports an object with this shape:
 ```javascript
 module.exports = {
   port: 4000,